Upstart Session Two is a 10 week program from Aug-Oct 2017.

 We don’t care about fancy CVs or how many feathers you have in your hat.
 If you’re passionate about food, are good at getting stuck in, are committed to making a difference in the world and want to learn how to do it (or do it better), then this opportunity is for you.
 When you register, you’ll be asked to identify what you believe you bring to a team, and equally, what skills you’re interested in developing over the course of the program.
 We'll help you focus in on those areas over the course of the program.

 Teams will be provided with a series of core dates for each session (see the Session Calendar in the Info Pack).
-When you register, you’ll need to make sure you can commit to attend the Welcome Training Workshop as this will be core to your participation in the program.
+When you register, you’ll need to make sure you can commit to attend the Bootcamp as this will be core to your participation in the program.

-Check out the Upstart Information Pack for details of this workshop in your area.
+Check out the Upstart Information Pack for details in your area.

-The program is designed for you to be able to complete it around your existing passions and commitments in life, be they work, study, job hunting, pursuing your bee-keeping obsession etc. Aside from participation in the core elements of the program (the Welcome Training Workshop , Project Kick-Off Meeting and Debrief), participants will be expected to be self-directed in assigning time to work with their team on the project.
-You might expect to dedicate approximately 5 hours to the program each week over the course of the session, depending on what’s happening that week.
+The program is designed for you to be able to complete it around your existing passions and commitments in life, be they work, study, job hunting, pursuing your bee-keeping obsession etc. Aside from participation in the Bootcamp, participants will be expected to be self-directed in assigning time to work with their team on the project.
+You might expect to dedicate approximately 5 hours to the program each week over the course of the session, not including weekly meetings, depending on what’s happening that week.

 We strongly encourage participants to make an active decision around how much time they’d like to dedicate towards the practical, hands-on element of the program and to communicate with your teammates about this decision.
-Personal sustainability is fundamental to our approach to organising and time management will be covered in the first Welcome Training Workshop.
+Personal sustainability is fundamental to our approach to organising and time management will be covered in the first Bootcamp.

-Registrations are open between Monday 6th February and Sunday 22nd February (closing 11.59 PM EST).
-To secure your position in the program, you simply need to book your ticket to the relevant Welcome Training Workshop on Eventbrite.
+Registrations are open between Monday 17th July and Sunday 30th July (closing 11.59 PM EST).
+To secure your position in the program, you simply need to book your ticket to the relevant Bootcamp on Eventbrite.

 It’s our firm belief that the world needs more leaders who are ‘reluctant leaders’, those who step into leadership roles not from a sense of wanting to be the loudest voice in the room, but out of a sense that there’s important work to be done, and it needs to happen soon.
 YFM is full of young people who might not have seen themselves as ‘leadership material’ but who care passionately about this food system of ours, and are committed to doing their bit to creating a flourishing one in the future.
 If this is you, then we want you on board.

-Each chapter will be provided with a project brief, with teams working together to make their concept come alive.
-This year projects will focus on developing connections with farmers/agriculture, showcasing the work of local food champions, developing the cooking skills of young adults, and deepening young people’s understanding of the Australian food system.
+Each chapter will be provided with a project menu, with teams working together to make their concept come alive.
+The events for 2017 will develop connections with farmers/agriculture, showcasing the work of local food champions, developing the cooking skills of young adults, and deepening young people’s understanding of the Australian food system.
 Teams will be encouraged to get creative in how they interpret their brief.